KidsSMIT/KS-BOT-Client-Python/README.md

     """

     print("KS-BOT said: Timer is over, Timer: ", data)

+  def weather(self, data):
+    """
+      This event runs whenever the server has weather report ready for you
+    """
+    pass

+  def news(self, data):
+    """
+      This event runs whenever server has the news ready for you
+    """
+    pass

+  def speak(self, what_to_speak):
+    """
+      This events runs when ever the server wants you to say something
+    """
+    pass

+  def de_activate_smith(self, data):
+    """
+      This events runs after S.M.I.T.H has been De-Activated and KS-BOT has been activated
+    """
+    pass

+  def activate_smith(self, data):
+    """
+      This event runs after S.M.I.T.H has been activated
+    """
+    pass
 ```

 - Once your custom bot class is ready all that is left is for you to initialize your bot